Education for Ministry (EfM)

 Every baptized person is called to ministry.
 The Education for Ministry (EfM) program provides people with the education to carry out that ministry.
 During the Service of Confirmation we ask God to "Renew in these your servants the covenant you made with them at Baptism.
 Send them forth in the power of the Spirit to perform the service you set before them."
 EfM offers an opportunity to discover how to respond to the call to Christian service.
 (From the EfM website)

 EfM is a four-year theological education program offered "at a distance" by the School of Theology at the University of the South at Sewanee.
 Participants commit to one year at a time, and meet weekly in seminars led by a trained mentor.
 Over the four years, participants study the Bible, church history, and theology, while learning to engage in theological reflection.
 This provides a solid education in the foundations of our Christian faith.

 The seminar group is the nucleus of the Education for Ministry program.
 A group consists of six to twelve participants and a trained mentor who meet weekly over the course of a nine-month academic year.
 These meetings are usually from 2.5-3 hours in length.

 Mentor certification to form and facilitate an EfM group requires 18 contact hours of basic/inservice or formation training annually (minimally every 18 months) and approval by the trainer.
-EfM parishes in The Episcopal Church in South Carolina have training events scheduled August 1-3
+EfM parishes in The Diocese of South Carolina have training events scheduled August 1-3

 at St. Christopher Conference Center.
 Dr. Walter Limehouse can provide registration information and describe the training content.
 EfM begins a newly revised curriculum this fall.